Best Burgundy Wines to Buy to Start Your Burgundy Collection Like a Pro

 - And a Bouchard Pere Fils : Beaune Premier Cru “Greves Vigne de L Enfant Jesus”

 All of these Burgundy wines can be found at Millesima in New York.
 You can visit their website at www.millesima-usa.com.
-When you place your order use the promo code FWEBURGUNDY to receive free shipping.

 And that’s it !
 That’s your Pascale’s Pick for the month.
 Please subscribe to our YouTube channel and stay tuned for our next segment we call How to Build a Bordeaux Wine Cellar.